 Warning: We don't recommend using multiple-choice cards for general-purpose learning.
 They're a great way to practice for an exam when you have a question bank or a series of sample questions, but for best results they should be used as part of an overall learning strategy, mixed with other types of flashcards – not exclusively.
 For more details, check out Using Multiple-Choice Flashcards Effectively.

-When you practice a multiple-choice card, you'll be shown all the possible answers and asked to select one.
+When you practice a multiple choice card, you'll be shown all the answers you've added and asked to choose the correct ones.

-After you make a selection, either with the mouse or by pressing a number key, RemNote will indicate which answer was correct and auto-select the Forgot or Recalled with effort button, depending on whether you chose the correct answer or not.
+After you make a selection, either with the mouse or by pressing a number key, RemNote will indicate which answers were correct and auto-select the Forgot or Recalled with effort button, depending on whether you chose the correct answers or not.
 You can press Enter to accept the choice, or pick a different rating.